calicoday/ruby-tree-sitter-ffi/Readme.md

 Commands `gen_rusty`, `test_rusty` and `rspec_raw` create a log file in `log/`, named for the command and api version, eg `log/gen_rusty.0.20.7_log.txt`.

+At the moment, DevRunner --tag option gets resolved to hardcoded paths on my machine to the appropriate runtime.
+Yeah, that's not great.

 ### Rusty tests system